Document

 Note: Administrator can set the revision number in diagram's title box to be automatically updated when diagram is published to 3D.
 This is done in the Database Table Manager, by opening the PI_CATALOG table and mapping the RevisionId column to the Generic Attribute "Publication revision" (.h7).
 See Database Table Manager.

-Before designers can use the revision table, it must be correctly set in the P&ID sheet script and revision table script, as described in The sheets Script and The revision_table Script, respectively.
+Before designers can use the revision table, it must be correctly set in the P&ID sheet script and revision table script, as described in 'sheets' script and The revision_table Script, respectively.

 Manage Reference Views